Structural models for policy-making: Coping with parametric uncertainty: Eckstein-Keane-Wolpin models

 \FloatBarrier

-Overall, average wages start at about \$10,000 at age 16 but increase considerably up to about \$25,000 at age 26.
-While wages in the blue-collar occupation are initially highest with about \$10,286, wages in the white-collar occupation and military start around \$9,000.
-However, wages in the white-collar occupation increase steeper over time and overtake blue-collar wages around age 21.
-At the end of the observation period, wages in the white-collar occupation are about 50\% higher than blue-collar wages with \$32,756 as opposed to only \$20,739.
+For an individual, the average wage starts at about \$10,000 at age 16 and increases considerably up to about \$25,000 by the age of 26.
+While starting wages for blue-collar workers are about \$10,286, wages in white-collar occupations and the military start around \$9,000.
+However, wages for white-collar occupations increase sharply over time, overtaking blue-collar wages around age 21.
+By the end of the observation period, wages for white-collar occupations are about 50\% higher than blue-collar wages at \$32,756 compared to only \$20,739.
 Military wages remain lowest throughout.\\